btcpayserver/btcpayserver-doc/docs/LightningNetwork.md

 5. Enable.
 Submit.
 6. Test Connection.

-<strong> Your blockchain needs to be fully synced before you try to connect your Lightning Node, otherwise the connection will fail.</strong>
+**Your blockchain needs to be fully synced before you try to connect your Lightning Node, otherwise the connection will fail.**

 ![LightningNetworkSettup1](./img/LightningNetworkNodeSetup1.jpg)